LeStolz/Remote-Desktop-App/readme.md

 # Todo

-1. Demo video (with src\demo\demo.mp4 as reference) with narration and screen-sharing.
+1. Demo video with:

+- src\demo\demo.mp4 as reference,
+- narration,
+- screen-sharing, and
+- presence of all members.

 2. Report pdf -> features, functions, and UI.